bookconsultancy

 • Stay Away From Sick People: If someone around you has a cold or flu, keep your distance to avoid getting sick.

-• Keep Surfaces Clean: Regularly disinfect high-touch areas like doorknobs, remote controls, and light switches to reduce the spread of germs.
+• Keep Surfaces Clean: Regularly disinfect high-touch areas, such as doorknobs, remote controls, and light switches, to reduce the spread of germs.

 Following these simple tips can lower your chances of getting a chest infection and keep your respiratory system healthy.
 Mobi Doctor provides expert advice and treatment options online if you're worried about a chest infection.
 Our caring professionals can guide you in managing symptoms and preventing diseases, all from the comfort of your home.